ajax-yz/is4302-vehicle-registry/README.md

 1. Run `npm run start:frontend`
 2. There might be a Metamask popup that requires signing the message

-> Link to frontend template docs: https://flatlogic.com/templates/react-material-admin
+> Citation link: Frontend template: https://flatlogic.com/templates/react-material-admin